 - Either sew the tassel to the patio umbrella or use a safety pin.
 I tried both and I think I prefer the safety pin version since it is so much faster.
 Yes, the safety pins could rust but haven’t on mine yet.

 TIP: If you don’t want any of the ends to fray, you can use a lighter to slightly burn and melt the yarn ends.

-Photos of the finished umbrella and patio space
+Photos of the finished tassel umbrella and patio space

-I never shared with you that I pulled the trigger on the chairs for our patio before the sheltering in place actually started and I’m glad I did.
+I never shared with you that I pulled the trigger on the chairs for our patio before the sheltering-in-place actually started and I’m glad I did.
 Love them!
-You can see the rest of the chair contenders in my mix and match patio furniture blog post.

 Eventually, I want to add more tassels to the umbrella when that same blue color is back in stock.

 I used the same durable synthetic yarn for this macrame piece and had it outside just as long as the tassels.
 It stayed nice and looking new as well.

 And I used the same synthetic yarn color on my small side table.
 Just check out my metal patio table makeover tutorial.

 Also, check out my blog post about how to mix and match patio furniture to get some outdoor decorating ideas.